Vyral/brian-lessinger/_posts/2019-10-14-why-consider-homeownership.md

 youtube_code: XSexW01td3w
 ---

-{% include youtube.html %}<center>There is a key reason why you should consider becoming a homeowner, and today I’ll share it with you.</center>
+{% include youtube.html %}

+<center>There is a key reason why you should consider becoming a homeowner, and today I&rsquo;ll share it with you.</center>

+&nbsp;

 When it comes to talking about the reasons to consider homeownership, many people seem to forget one of the key reasons: **It’s a forced savings account.**